 Once transfer functions are identified, they can be used in many applications, a few are listed below:

 Though PID auto-tuning in the DCS is a common feature, important PID loops which control critical variables or whose setpoints are manipulated by advanced control loops deserve special attention.
 In case of a large new plant start-up, it is common to first set default tuning parameters based on five major classifications of PIDs- FC, PC, TC, LC and others.
 Fast loops may be assigned to DCS-resident auto-tuning or may also be individually checked and tuned.
-PIDs can be tuned quickly and effectively by using one of three methods, explained below.
-Two are commonlypracticed, a third novel technique is explained using PitopsTM PID Tuning software.
+PIDs can be tuned quickly and effectively by using one of the methods, explained below.
+The Open-Loop method is well known, a second novel technique is explained using PitopsTM PID Tuning software.

 Next, a PID setpoint change is simulated using PitopsTM PID software as shown in Figure 3.
-PitopsTMallows to exactly mimic the DCS by using identical DCS equations and instrument ranges.
-By simulating a setpoint change of similar magnitude expected in the Real plant, a very high fidelity response can be simulated on the PC in seconds.
+PitopsTM mimics the DCS precisely by using identical DCS equations and instrument ranges.
+By simulating a setpoint change of similar magnitude expected in the real plant, a very high fidelity response can be simulated on the PC in seconds.
 Figure 3 shows a simulation for a TC (temperature control PID) cascaded to a steam flow FC.
-The temperature range is 0-800 deg C and the flow range 0-200 ton/h.
-Initial setpoint is 660 and the new setpoint is 662 (typical need in the real plant).
-The transfer function parameters are delay = 4minutes, time constant = 20 minutes and process gain of 1.77 deg C/(t/h).
+The temperature range is 0-800 °C and the flow range 0-200 ton/h.
+Initial setpoint is 660 °C and the new setpoint is 662 °C (typical need in the real plant).
+The transfer function parameters are delay = 4 minutes, time constant = 20 minutes and process gain of 1.77 °C /(t/h).
 Note that the simulation allows de-tuning the controller so as not to have an excessive proportional kick.
 In some TCs cascaded to fuel-fired reboilers, if the TC’s proportional kick is excessive, then too much fuel may flow to the heater resulting in incomplete combustion and smoke in the stack.
-By setting a PitopsTMsimulation, it is possible to tune a PID as aggressively as possible while satisfying all process and equipment constraints.
+By setting a PitopsTM simulation, it is possible to tune a PID as aggressively as possible while satisfying all process and equipment constraints.

 A novel method of determining PID tuning constants is by gathering information from an experienced operator and running PitopsTM.
 Consider the following example: For several years, an operator manually controlled viscosity in a reactor by adjusting the flow setpoint of one of the reactor feeds.
 This needs to be automated by creating a new cascade PID.
 The new PID reads the online viscometer signal, operator sets the desired viscosity setpoint and the new PID’s output manipulates the reactor feed flow.
 From experience, an operator may say that for a 5 cS change in viscosity, the reactor feed must be changed by about 10 ton/hr and the loop settles in about 30-45 minutes.
 With this information, accurate cascade PID tuning parameters may be calculated in just about a minute using PitopsTM.
 Set process gain as 5 cS/10 ton/h = 0.5, set time constant as 15 minutes.
 Delay can be assumed to be 5-10 minutes.
 As illustrated in Figure 3, a setpoint change can be simulated with the above transfer function and typical plant disturbances and optimal tuning parameters can be identified for the cascade PID.
 The simulation will show how fast the reactor feed changes in response to a setpoint change or disturbance.
 The user can tune the cascade viscosity PID on the PC with PitopsTM and make sure that the feed flow is not changed too fast.
 Good automatic control can be achieved in minutes.
 No trial and error type tuning is necessary.
 Such type of PID loops are slow and cannot be tuned using standard DCS algorithms.
 Also on many critical cascades, custom tuning on simulator is necessary to make sure that the downstream slave PIDs are not jerked too fast.